ledger/vim-ledger/README.md

         let g:ledger_detailed_first = 1

+* If you want account completion based on fuzzy matching instead of the default sub-level completion, include the following line:

+        let g:ledger_fuzzy_account_completion = 1

 * By default vim will fold ledger transactions, leaving surrounding blank lines unfolded.
   You can use `g:ledger_fold_blanks` to hide blank lines following a transaction.